-With the sudden popularity and media attention to the term microblading, many are led to believe microblading is not a tattoo process.
-Permanent cosmetics, micropigmentation, dermal implantation, microblading/microstroking, eyebrow embroidery, and long-time/long-lasting makeup, are all different names for the same procedure – cosmetic tattooing.
-Any time color is placed into the skin with any device, it is a tattoo process as defined by many well informed regulators, the medical community, and dictionary sources.
-Denying this process is a tattoo can be problematic for those who would, for religious or other personal reasons, normally refuse to have a tattoo.
+With the sudden popularity and media attention to the term microblading or “semi-permanent cosmetics”, many are led to believe microblading is not a tattoo process.
+Permanent cosmetics, micropigmentation, microblading/micro-stroking, eyebrow embroidery, and semi-permanent cosmetics, are all different names for the same procedure – cosmetic tattooing.
+Any time color is placed into the skin with any device, it is a tattoo process.

 Microblading is performed with a grouping or configuration of needles affixed to a handle to manually create lines that resemble eyebrow hairs.
 Manual methods of tattooing have been used through the ages, and the tools have gone through changes over time from pre-historic sharpened stones to the hand tool devices currently being used.
-An actual scalpel or cutting-type blade should not be used under any circumstances as these are considered medical devices and cannot legitimately be used for this process.
-Any hand tool device (i.e., both handle and attached needles) used for microblading should be pre-sterilized and fully disposable.
+When permanent lips, eyeliner, or powder-brows are created, an electric tattoo pen is gently glided across the skin to create different line stroke or boldness of tattooing pigment into the skin.

 Some are promoting microblading or eyebrow embroidery as a semi-permanent process; and that the color only reaches the epidermal (outer) layer of the skin.
 A careful review of basic skin anatomy and physiology would reveal this is not true.
 By definition and tattoo industry standards, color is tattooed/implanted into the dermis of the skin.
 If pigment particles do not reach the dermis, they will disappear during the healing phase of the skin, during normal regeneration of cells at the epidermal level.
 Pigments do fade in the skin over time, but that does not make the process semi-permanent.
 It is impossible to predict how much pigment will fade away and how long it will take to do so with any measure of consistency or reliability.

 Most people experience some discomfort.
 This will vary according to each individual's pain threshold.
 There are different methods available, however, to help with discomfort management, including various topical anesthetics there are specifically developed for our industry.
-Your permanent cosmetics professional should discuss these methods with yo to determine which one is appropriate.
 To put this in perspective, thousands of body art tattoos are performed annually, possibly millions.
 As a rule, traditional tattoo professionals do not use any anesthetics for their tattoo procedures.
 Anesthetics for permanent cosmetics are more of a tattoo service luxury because of the nature of the tattoo location and the fact that permanent cosmetics falls into the beauty treatment category.